 Central bank puts can also become a moral hazard since market participants will take on greater risks knowing the banks will incur the associated costs.
 For example, if a central bank implements monetary policy every time the market falls 15%, investors in the market may be willing to take on greater risk knowing that they will likely be rescued by monetary policy.
 And ultimately, these problems can cause instability within a marketplace.

 Limits to Monetary Policy

 The aftermath of the 2008 global economic crisis has also led to concerns about the limits of monetary policies' impact on the economy.
-With long periods of low-interest rates and bond-buying programs in place, there may be fewer measures available to central banks to stimulate the economy and provide a boost to equity prices.
+With long periods of low interest rates and bond-buying programs in place, there may be fewer measures available to central banks to stimulate the economy and provide a boost to equity prices.

+In particular, a key problem following the 2008 financial crisis has been an inability to spur inflation at or above the 2% target rate in the United States.
 The lack of inflation has many economists concerned that the economic recovery isn't evenly spread and beneficial to everyone.
 For investors, this means that the long-term beneficial effects are less certain than during durable recoveries that include a healthy dose of inflation.